-- You can get up to $5,000 for your pregnancy or adoption if you withdrawal within 1 year of giving birth or adopting.
+- You can get up to $5,000 for your pregnancy or adoption if you withdraw within one year of giving birth or adopting.

-A Roth IRA conversion allows IRA owners to convert their traditional IRAs into Roth IRA accounts.
-This allows investors to:
+A Roth IRA conversion, also known as the Backdoor Roth IRA, allows IRA owners to convert their traditional IRAs into Roth accounts.
+This provision allows investors to:

-- Pay the ordinary income tax now on their tax-deferred savings, and earn interest tax-free going forward.
+- Pay the ordinary income tax on their tax-deferred savings, and earn interest, free of income taxes.

 - Receive tax-free income when they retire.

-- Withdraw their contributions at any time, tax-free.
+- Withdraw their contributions at any time, without paying taxes.

 - Avoid required minimum distributions (RMD) in the future.

-Once the Roth IRA requirements are met, an owner can transfer their account into a Roth annuity with a lifetime income rider.
-The annuity will then distribute a tax-free income for the rest of the retiree’s lifetime or married retirees’ lifetimes, even after the Roth IRA has run out of money.
+Once the requirements are met, an owner can transfer their account into a Roth annuity with a lifetime income rider.
+The annuity will then distribute tax-free payments for the rest of the retiree’s or married retirees’ lifetimes, even after the Roth IRA has run out of money.
 The Roth IRA annuity is a great way to layer retirement income in addition to Social Security income while protecting against market volatility.

-Younger investors can contribute to a new Roth IRA annuity for tax-free growth or convert their traditional IRAs into a Roth IRA annuity and guarantee their future tax-free income during retirement as well.
-Eligible individuals should contribute as much money as possible to the savings account before traditional IRA contributions are made.
+Younger investors can contribute to a Roth annuity for tax-free growth or convert their traditional IRAs into a Roth annuity and guarantee their future income during retirement.
+Eligible individuals should contribute as much money as possible to the savings account before making traditional IRA contributions.

 Frequently Asked Questions